Local law permits

 The Mornington Peninsula Shire Local Laws makes provision for residents to apply for a Local Law permit when the activity they wish to undertake is not permitted without approval of a Local Law permit.
 The purpose of Local Law permits is to regulate certain activities to ensure they do not impact on the safety of the public, create a nuisance or unduly affect the amenity of the area.

-- to keep additional animals (check General Purposes Local Law)
+- Keeping additional animals (Part 5 of the General Purposes Local Law)

 Please refer to our section on Local Laws Detail

 Please Note: Our Local Laws may not be the only legislation governing the activity you wish to undertake.
 In some instances for example, you may require a planning permit or permission from another authority (eg VicRoads).

 For further information contact Community Safety on: 5950 1434.

 How you apply may change depending on what you are wanting to do.
 Below are the links with information on how to apply for each permit.